Halls Head suburb profile

 Halls Head demographics

-Halls Head, located in the coastal city of Mandurah, Western Australia, is a suburb known for its scenic beauty and relaxed lifestyle.
+Halls Head, located in the coastal city of Mandurah, Western Australia, is a picturesque suburb known for its stunning beaches and relaxed lifestyle.
 With a population of 14,474, it offers a serene environment that attracts families and retirees alike.
-The median age of 45 indicates a mature community, with many residents enjoying the suburb's proximity to the beach and outdoor recreational activities.
+The median age of 45 reflects a mature community, with many residents enjoying the suburb's natural beauty and recreational opportunities, such as fishing, boating, and beachside activities.

 The suburb's housing market is characterized by a high rate of home ownership, with 37.5% of properties owned outright and 41.9% owned with a mortgage.
-This reflects a stable community with long-term residents who value the security and investment potential of property ownership.
+This indicates a stable community with long-term residents who value the security and investment potential of property ownership.
 Only 20.6% of properties are rented, suggesting a preference for home ownership among the residents.

 Halls Head infrastructure, key developments and investment opportunities